TM registration in european union

 iii.
 List of Goods or Services for which trademark will be used

 i.
-Name of Corporate officer/CEO/ President who can sign on applicant’s behalf for the declaration of the ownership
+Name of Corporate officer/CEO/President who can sign on applicant’s behalf for the declaration of the ownership

 i.
 The proposed trademark is merely descriptive or deceptively misdescriptive of the applicant's goods or services.
 Examples of merely descriptive trademarks which could be refused include: "travel guide" for website services featuring travel guides, "denim" for jeans, and "spicy sauce" for salsa.

 iii.
-Other informality issues that may require corrections.These issue could be easily avoided by applying with a trademark agent.
+Other informality issues that may require corrections.
+These issues could be easily avoided by applying with a trademark agent.

 For your trademark registration to remain valid, you must file a Trademark Renewal between the 9-year and 10-year anniversaries of your original registration, and at each subsequent 10-year interval.
 If you do not renew the registration in time, your trademark will be expunged from the Register of Trademarks.